What is the History of Portugal?

 - It was later subject to Phoenician and Carthaginian incursions.

 - Portugal was a part of the Roman Empire from 45 BC to 298 AD.
-What we now call Portugal was then known as Lusitania (after the Roman god Lusus, son of Bacchus, the god of wine - the area was famous for its sweet wine).
+What we now call Portugal (well 80% of it and a piece of Spain) was then known as Lusitania (after the Roman god Lusus, son of Bacchus, the god of wine - the area was famous for its sweet wine).
 This is why speakers of Portuguese are still known as lusophones.

 - The Germanic tribe of Visigoths came next, establishing the strong institution of the Church in their kingdom.
 Soon after that came the Arabic invasion and occupation, a time in which many Arabic words entered and formed Portuguese.
 The name Portugal came from the Roman-Celtic place name Portus Cale ( an early settlement located at the mouth of the Douro River which later became Porto).
 Portugal was occupied for approximately 500 years and finally became a kingdom independent of Spain in 1279.
 The borders established then are still the same today.